GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-4.md

   versioning, this means libraries with a 0.x.y version.
 (See [JLBP-3](JLBP-3.md) for more details on the recommendations for semantic versioning.)
 - Features that are not part of the public API of a stable library are called *unstable*.
-Unstable features in a stable library should be marked with annotations such as `@Beta`.
+To mark a feature as unstable and not part of the public API, use an annotation such as `@Beta`.
 (See [JLBP-3](JLBP-3.md) for more details on annotating unstable features.)
 - If your library depends on an unstable library or feature, and that feature experiences a breaking change between versions, your library will be locked to